WayhomeUK/random-price-index-service/README.md

 or services you feel are appropriate to complete the task below, but try and avoid running up a crazy bill or exposing us to any potential security or legal problems.

-We are currently a kubernetes shop and we would expect to see at least some demonstrated knowledge of kubernetes in your solution.

 Any configuration or documentation you might generate that you would like us to consider, please compress and return to us along with a copy of this git